jwcook23/mssql_dataframe/CONTRIBUTING.md

 # Contributing Guide

 Testing requires a local SQL Server running with the ability to connect using Windows account credentials.
-[SQL Server Developer Edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)can be downloaded for free.
+[SQL Server Developer Edition or SQL Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) can be downloaded for free.

 Run all terminal commands in the top level mssql_dataframe folder.
 The below commands are specific to a Windows systems.